synapsecns/sanguine/README.md

 Packages compiled when on one branch may not be compatible with packages on a different branch.
 **You should recompile all packages whenever you move from one branch to another.**
 Use the above commands to recompile the packages.

+## Dealing with submodules

+This repo make use of [multiple](.gitattributes) [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+To avoid issues when checking out different branches, you can use `git submodule update --init --recursive` after switching to a branch or `git checkout feat/branch-name --recurse-submodules` when switching branches.